How long does it take to apply for or renew my passport?

 I live close to the High Commission, can I drop-off my application in person?

-If you are eligible to submit your application by post then you should post it to us, rather than drop it off in person.
 Applications will only be accepted in person if you have booked an appointment.

 If lodging an application in person, either parent can lodge the passport application for a child.
 There is no requirement for the lodging parent to be an Australian citizen.